ted-tanner/entries-backend/Readme.md

 ### Do it later

+* Get rid of created_timestamp on users table and use the UUIdv7 instead
+  - The one place the timestamp matters is when clearing unverified users.
+Use the timestamp in the UUIDv7 to filter these
 * Inline foreign keys in `up.sql`
 * Make limiter configurable by endpoint
 * Remove OpenSSL (use Rust hmac, ed25519_dalek, sha1, etc instead)